BryanHogan/bryanhogan-blog-content/blog/obsidian-vault.md

 If you are new to taking "smart notes" / "evergreen notes" / "Zettelkasten notes" / bottom-up notes I recommend my post going into [further details on these](/blog/obsidian-zettelkasten).

+## Collections: Books, games and more

+Knowledge goes into `/Zettelkasten`, less long-term project specific notes go into `/Projects`, but what about blog posts, games, books?

+### Books

+Each book that I want to read, am reading, have read or stopped reading is stored as a note in `/Collections/Books`.
+With Bases I can easily create overviews of these book entries and sort & filter them.
+These overviews are included and linked to from the folder note that opens up when I click the book folder.

+Each book note includes a chapter overview, plus a quick summary, notes on who it's worth reading for and how it has helped me.
+Although I'm not consistently adding this information, which is okay since this is just for me.
+Knowledge from books is added to `/Zettelkasten`.

+Sometimes I want to link to a specific Zettel note from the chapter overview of a book, so knowing the link name can be different from the note it is linking to is very helpful here, e.g. `[[actual note name|name thats shown]]`.

+### Games and Videos

+This `/Collection/Games` folder is very similar to the one for books, but instead for video games.

+The one for `/Collection/Videos` is more of a summary of useful YouTube videos I watched.
+Writing a summary, and then creating atomic notes from these for my `/Zettelkasten`.

+### Clippings

+Using the [Obsidian Web Clipper](https://obsidian.md/clipper) I sometimes add content from the internet to my vault.
+I usually do this when I want to reference it later on, or use it as a base to create some Zettel from it.
+By adding it to the vault I can be sure that it will be there when I need it again in the future, remember that websites might be taken offline at any time.

 ## Templates I use

-Templates allow me to pre-fill notes with relevant properties.
+Templates allow me to pre-fill notes with relevant properties / frontmatter.
 Templates are part of core Obsidian, you just need to enable them and also set a hotkey to insert them.

 - [Zettel Template](https://github.com/BryanHogan/obsidian-vault-template/blob/master/05%20-%20Miscellaneous/Templates/01A%20-%20Zettel.md)
 - [Zettel MOC Template](https://github.com/BryanHogan/obsidian-vault-template/blob/master/05%20-%20Miscellaneous/Templates/01B%20-%20Zettel%20MOC.md)